123

 Conflicts resolve at doc level before code

-After design or patterns, harmonizer cross-references all three levels
+After design or patterns, doc-harmonizer cross-references all three levels

 authority chain